aws-samples/aws-hpc-tutorials/content/04-serverless/07-slurm-lambda-final/07-final2.md

     aws configure get region
     ```

-2. List your Amazon S3 buckets and pick the one you just created:
+2. List your Amazon S3 buckets and pick the one you just created.
+It should be called `serverless-XYZ` where `XYZ` is a random string.

     ```bash
-    aws s3 list-buckets --query "Buckets[].Name"
+    aws s3api list-buckets --query "Buckets[].Name" --output table
     ```

 3. Paste the policy below in the JSON editor and do not forget to replace **\<REGION\>** and **\<YOUR-S3-BUCKET-NAME\>** with the values you retrieved earlier.
 This policy enables your Lambda function to access AWS Systems Manager (SSM).